KirAsh4/calendar_monthly/README.md

 # Module: Calendar [Monthly]

-The `calendar_monthly` module is a simple month-view calendar.
+The `calendar_monthly` module is a simple month-view calendar created for the MagicMirror project by Michael Teeuw (https://github.com/MichMich/MagicMirror).
+The modules refreshes its timer every hour however it will only update the calendar display once a day, at midnight.

 ## Installing the module
 Clone this repository in your ~MagicMirror/modules/ folder: